McQuarter leads Alcorn State against Southern after 20-point showing

 Alcorn State Braves (9-10, 6-1 SWAC) at Southern Jaguars (10-10, 6-1 SWAC)

-The Braves are 6-1 against SWAC opponents.
-Alcorn State ranks eighth in the SWAC scoring 28.3 points per game in the paint led by Dominic Brewton averaging 6.3.
+The Jaguars have gone 5-0 in home games.
+Southern ranks fourth in the SWAC with 29.2 points per game in the paint led by Jalen Reynolds averaging 4.7.

-The Jaguars and Braves match up Saturday for the first time in conference play this season.
+The Braves have gone 6-1 against SWAC opponents.
+Alcorn State is eighth in the SWAC scoring 28.3 points per game in the paint led by Dominic Brewton averaging 6.3.

-TOP PERFORMERS: Brion Whitley is scoring 12.1 points per game and averaging 3.0 rebounds for the Jaguars.
-Tyrone Lyons is averaging 10.3 points and 4.1 rebounds over the last 10 games for Southern.
+TOP PERFORMERS: P.J.
+Byrd is averaging 8.9 points and 6.1 assists for the Jaguars.
+Brion Whitley is averaging 12.1 points over the last 10 games for Southern.

-Jeremiah Kendall is averaging 8.9 points and 7.1 rebounds for the Braves.
-Dekedran Thorn is averaging 1.3 made 3-pointers over the last 10 games for Alcorn State.
+Byron Joshua is averaging 10.3 points and 3.3 assists for the Braves.
+Brewton is averaging 13.1 points over the past 10 games for Alcorn State.

 LAST 10 GAMES: Jaguars: 6-4, averaging 75.8 points, 30.2 rebounds, 15.7 assists, 7.9 steals and 2.5 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 74.1 points per game.